wuyichen24/coding-interview/docs/solution-patterns/Backtracking.md

 - For the problems of finding all possible solutions, consider other solution patterns first, if not possible, use backtracking.
    - Reason: The time complexity of backtracking is the worst.
 - When using backtracking, identify:
-   - 4 key points
+   - 3 key points
-      - What is the **candidate**?
-      - What are the **choices** for each candidate? - Choose the potential candidate
+      - What are the **choices**? - Choose the potential candidate.
-      - What are **constraints**? - Define a constraint that must be satisfied by the chosen candidate
+      - What are **constraints**? - Define a constraint that must be satisfied by the chosen candidate.
-      - What is the **goal**? - Determines if have found the required solution and we must backtrack
+      - What is the **goal**? - Determines if have found the required solution and we must backtrack (base case).
    - Example
      | Problem | Element | Choices |
      |---|---|---|